bootstrapworld/curriculum/lessons/debugging/langs/en-us/slides.md

 ---
 {layout="Synthesize"}
+# Logic Errors

 Logic Errors happen in the programmer's mind, _not_ in the code.
 The best way to help prevent them is to think things through completely!

-.
-Did you find any logic errors that you've made in the past?
+- Did you find any logic errors that you've made in the past?
-.
-What can you do in your own programming, to minimize the chances of logic errors?
+- What can you do in your own programming, to minimize the chances of logic errors?